-The channel's authors recalled that the Soyuz-5 is similar in payload capacity to the Angara-A3, which would be more economically viable to make in order to reduce launch costs.
+The authors of the channel recalled that in terms of payload capacity, the Soyuz-5 is similar to the Angara-A3, which would be more economically profitable to make in order to reduce launch costs.

 In addition, there are currently no payloads for Soyuz-5 from either Russia or Kazakhstan.

 Why do we need Soyuz-5?
 To show that Russia and Kazakhstan have prospects for cooperation at Baikonur and in space in general.
-To give work to employees, to preserve competencies and jobs at the Progress Rocket Space Centre.
+To give work to employees, preserve competencies and jobs at RCC Progress.

 Soyuz-5 is a promising Russian medium-class launch vehicle with increased payload capacity.
 It is being developed for launching automatic spacecraft into near-Earth orbits.
 In April, the Russian government approved a draft agreement with Kazakhstan on the start of flight tests of the Baiterek space rocket complex with the Soyuz-5 launch vehicle in 2025.